 Chronic Venous Insufficiency (CVI)

-In healthy veins, blood travels upward towards the heart aided by one-way valves.
+In healthy veins, one-way valves help push blood upward toward the heart.
 Chronic venous insufficiency (CVI), or vein disease, occurs when these valves no longer function, causing the blood to pool in the legs.
-Blood pooling can damage veins, causing them to leak into the skin.
-This leakage results in hemosiderin staining
+Blood pooling can also leak into the skin, leaving a hyperpigmented patch.

 Varicose Veins

 Varicose veins are a symptom of chronic venous insufficiency.
 These veins can look twisted and bulge from underneath the skin.
-In addition to their appearance, varicose veins can cause leg pain, swelling, and discoloration like hemosiderin staining.
+In addition to their appearance, varicose veins can cause leg pain, swelling, and skin changes like hemosiderin staining.

 Deep Vein Thrombosis (DVT)

-DVT is a blood clot that forms in the leg’s deep veins, which can be life-threatening if the clot breaks loose and travels to the lungs.
-Blood clots obstruct normal blood flow in the veins, increasing pressure on the area.
+Deep vein thrombosis (DVT) is a blood clot that forms in veins deep inside the legs, obstructing normal blood flow and increasing pressure on the area.
 This slowed traffic causes blood to flow out of the vein and into the surrounding tissue, resulting in hemosiderin staining.
+If untreated, DVT can become life-threatening if the clot breaks loose and travels to the lungs.

 Leg Trauma

-A recent or chronic injury such as an ankle sprain, bruising, or a bone break can damage the surrounding blood vessels, leading to hemosiderin staining.
+A recent or chronic injury, such as an ankle sprain, bruising, or a bone break, can damage the surrounding blood vessels and lead to skin discoloration.

 Is Hemosiderin Staining Dangerous?